Casual visits to the ING, in daytime or at night, are not

 please contact the ING Public Relations Officer at the contact details given at the bottom.

-Visiting the Roque de Los Muchachos Observatory
+Visiting the Roque de Los Muchachos Observatory (ORM)

 The Roque de Los Muchachos Observatory runs a regular visit programme to some of the telescopes,